Defined Contribution (DC) costs and charges for UKRF members

 Statement of Investment Principles (SIP)

 The Trustee has a SIP which governs its decisions about default investment funds (as well as the other DC investment options).
 The SIP is reviewed following any material changes to the investment strategy of the Fund and no less frequently than every three years.
-The SIP was last updated in October 2024.
+The SIP was updated on 1 July 2025, following the sectionalisation of the UKRF.

 A copy of the UKRF’s SIP is available here.
 The SIP includes the Trustee’s policy on the types of investments it considers appropriate and how it recognises and monitors investment risk.
 The SIP covers the: